RIF Frequently Asked Questions

 Does renting a room in my primary residence count as being a landlord?

-Renting a room to someone does not qualify you as a landlord eligible for the RIF.
+Renting a room to someone does not qualify for RIF.
 However, you may live in the property to be repaired, as long as the property has at least one other housing unit that is rented (for example, a duplex).

 What kinds of repairs can be paid for with RIF loans?

-RIF does NOT allow applicants to use the loan to finish basements, split up the property into additional rental units, add a new deck or porch, add an addition, or construct a new driveway.
+RIF does not allow applicants to use the loan to finish basements, split up the property into additional rental units, add a new deck or porch, add an addition, or construct a new driveway.
+Additionally, RIF funds cannot be used for improvements to owner-occupied units or non-residential (commercial) spaces.

 Am I required to spend any of my funds?